Tyddyn Bridge Halt railway station: Special trains

 Rail enthusiasts' special trains traversed the line from time to time, notably the "last train" from Bala to Blaenau Ffestiniog and return on 22 January 1961.

 The station site in the 21st century

-The halt is buried.
+The site of the halt was subsequently buried under the Llyn Celyn dam wall, the construction of which led to the closure of the line in 1961.
 By 2014 much of the trackbed was detectable both on satellite imagery and on the ground.
 It also appears when the waters of Llyn Celyn fall in prolonged dry weather.